zestia/ember-async-tooltips/README.md

 ### `@position`

-Tooltips will be automatically positioned around the outside edge of the reference element if no `@position` is specified.
+Optional.
+Tooltips will be automatically positioned around the outside edge of the element if no `@position` is specified.

+#### Example

+If the element is positioned in the 'bottom left' of the viewport, then tooltip will be displayed _above_, so as to remain visible.

-You can use the arguments `@rows` and `@columns` to tweak how the viewport is split into a grid, thereby altering the positioning algorithm.
+You can use the arguments `@rows` and `@columns` to tweak how the positioning algorithm decides what 'bottom left' means.

 Please see the [positioning library](https://github.com/zestia/position-utils#zestiaposition-utils) for more information on the possible positions.

 #### Custom positioning

 You can set `@position` to be a function.
-Your function will receive the reference element's position in the viewport.
+It will receive the element's position in the viewport.
 You are then free to return an appropriate counter position for your tooltip. e.g:

 ```javascript
 position() {